dobeok/dobeok.github.io/_posts/2022-09-25-askreddit-topic-similarity.md

 - In this post I only compared data from a group of 1,000 posts, which is not a big number compared to the averaged more than 6,000 posts **per day**.
 This is a limit from PRAW.
 I can potentially look for alternative sources that archive reddit posts and do an offline analysis (for exammple: monthly data).
 With more data points, the matching process will most likely improve.
-- Some of the matches found are not strictly accurate (potentially due to lacking of similar questions), but intersting.
-As a user, I would be definitely okay with this algorithm because it's simple to implement and explainable.
+- Some of the matches found are not strictly accurate (potentially due to lacking of similar questions), but interesting.
+As a owner, I think this algo strike a good balance between producing good enough results and being simple to implement.

 ### The full code